veddevv/veddevv/README.md

 # 👋 Hi, I'm Matheo!

-- 💻 Windows 10 User
+- 💻 Arch Linux user, btw
 - 🔧 I mainly code in **Python**, but i experiment with other Languages as well.
 - 👨‍💻 Currently working on **vgde** and **openmanual**.